greim/await.js/README.md

 ## Chainability of promises

 Chainability is a key advantage of promises.
-Here we've declared two sets of needs, and we want to suck the output of one into the other:
+Here we've declared two sets of needs, and we want to suck the output from one to the other:

     n1 = new Needs('foo', 'bar', 'baz')
     n2 = new Needs('foo', 'bar', 'buz', 'qux')